Locations:

 Aortic Regurgitation

-Aortic regurgitation (insufficiency) is when your aortic valve doesn’t close tightly, so blood leaks backward with each heartbeat.
-You may have no symptoms at first, but as the condition worsens, you may have chest pain, shortness of breath or palpitations.
-Over time, a leaky aortic valve can damage your heart.
-So, timely treatment is essential.
+Aortic regurgitation describes an aortic valve (between your main artery and main pumping chamber) that doesn’t close tightly.
+Blood leaks backward with each heartbeat.
+You may have no symptoms from this heart valve disease at first.
+But as the condition worsens, you may have chest pain, shortness of breath or palpitations.

 Overview